hrlblab/AFM_kidney_cells/stage2_paper/README.md

           class_weights = {cls: total_samples / (gamma * count + (1-gamma)*total_samples) for cls, count in class_counts.items()}
           return class_weights
       ```
-  - The output CSV contains image and label paths for the combined set, ready for constructing training data.
+  - The output CSV contains image and label paths for the combined set, ready for constructing training data for combined ("easy" + a small set of "hard") annotation strategy.

 ## License